suryaprkash778-dot/suryaprkash778-dot/README.md

 # 💫 About Me:
-Hi, I am Surya Prakash, I am in first year of my college, pursuing B-tech degree in Computer Science and Engineering.<br>I am studying in UPES, Dehradun .
+Hi, I am Surya Prakash, First-year Computer Science undergraduate at UPES, Dehradun.
+I possess a keen interest in Data science and machine learning  and am committed to applying my academic knowledge to solve real-world problems.
+I am open to connecting with industry professionals and exploring future internship opportunities.

 ## 🌐 Socials: